Sony's brightest-ever 4K projector heads up its new 2020 line-up

 The VPL-VW590's lamp can output 1800 lumens, while the VPL-VW790's laser source can hit 2000 lumens and has the benefit of a 20,000-hour lifespan.

-All three new models sport HDMI 2.0b connections for 4K playback up to 60 frames per second, albeit not the 120fps some PS5 games will be available in.
+All three new models sport HDMI 2.0b connections for 4K playback at up to 60 frames per second, albeit not the 120fps that some PS5 games will be available in.

 MORE: